 5) Are there citations or references in the reading?

 If the author or publication offers a references section, check them yourself!
 This allows you to go one step deeper to educate yourself on the topic of interest.
 You can also do an informal review of sorts by seeing how the facts and data provided in the references line up with how the author presented them in the article.

-To sum up, while it’s important to be open-minded to new data and articles on the markets, it’s just as vital to remain grounded when reviewing articles.
-Fresh perspectives in the industry have their pro’s and con’s but can lend to quick conclusions being made.
+To sum up, while it’s important to be open-minded to new data and articles on the markets, it’s just as vital to remain grounded when reviewing articles and focusing on how to critique research.
+Fresh perspectives in the industry have their pros and cons but can lend to quick conclusions being made.
 Hopefully, these tips can help to weed out quick conclusions detrimental to our fitness professional careers and clients.